awsdocs/amazon-workdocs-dev-guide/doc_source/creating-newuser.md

-# Creating a new user<a name="creating-newuser"></a>
+# Creating a user<a name="creating-newuser"></a>

-The following code snippet demonstrates the request construction for creating a new user in Amazon WorkDocs\.
+The following code snippet demonstrates the request construction for creating a user in Amazon WorkDocs\.

 **Note**
 This is not a valid operation for a Connected AD configuration\.
-To add a new user in the Connected AD configuration, the user must already be present in the enterprise directory\.
+To create a user in the Connected AD configuration, the user must already be present in the enterprise directory\.
 Then, you must make a call to the ActivateUser API to activate the user in Amazon WorkDocs\.

-The following example demonstrates how to create a new user with a storage quota of 1 gigabytes\.
+The following example demonstrates how to create a user with a storage quota of 1 gigabytes\.

 ```
 CreateUserRequest request = new CreateUserRequest();